scottchiefbaker/SmokeRand/README.md

 8. Linear complexity test.
 9. Hamming weights based DC6 test from PractRand.

+Systematic failure of even one test means that PRNG is not suitable as a general purpose PRNG.
+However different tests have different impact on the PRNG quality:

+1. Frequency tests failure: the PRNG is either broken or seriously flawed.
+2. Hamming weights based DC6 tests: short-term correlations in bits distribution.
+   Local deviations from uniform distribution are possible.
+3. Gap test failure: the PRNG output has regularities that may disrupt Monte-Carlo simulations (similar to Ising 2D model case).
+4. Birthday spacings and CollisionOver test failure: the PRNG output shows a regular structure (often similar to lattice) that can break generation of identifiers and Monte-Carlo simulations.
+5. Matrix rank and linear complexity tests failure: there is a linear dependence between bits of the PRNG output sequence.
+Don't work with separate bits of such PRNG, even `a % n` usage may be risky.
+However, these flaws are usually irrelevant for Monte-Carlo simulations and MT19937 and WELL1024a are often used as general purpose PRNGs.

+Systematic failures in P.1-4 mean that PRNG is seriously flawed and mustn't be used for computations.
+P.5 requires a special consideration for each task and each generator.
+Of course, statistical tests are not sufficient for PRNG quality control: state-of-art quality PRNG should satisfy theoretical "next bit test" and be cryptographically secure.

 Extra tests:

 1. 64-bit birthday paradox test.
 Requires 8 GiB of RAM and about 30 minutes.